codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don't sharks eat clowns?
-Because they taste funny.
+I ordered a chicken and an egg from Amazon.
+I'll let you know.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. Luna
+ 1. Injection
- 2. Bliss
+ 2. Insecure Direct Object References
- 3. Neptune
+ 3. Cross-Site Scripting
- 4. Whistler
+ 4. Broken Authentication

 <details>
   <summary>Answer</summary>
-  Luna
+  Injection
 </details>